polkadot-developers/polkadot-docs/infrastructure/running-a-validator/operational-tasks/general-management.md

 #### Grafana Plugin

-There is an `Alertmanager` plugin in Grafana that can help you monitor alert information.
+There is an [`Alertmanager` plugin in Grafana](https://grafana.com/grafana/plugins/alertmanager/){target=\_blank} that can help you monitor alert information.
 Follow these steps to use the plugin:

 1. **Install the plugin** - use the following command:
     ``` bash